 Applying for and receiving VA Pension is not easy, of course.
-The VA itself is a very large bureacracy and has many rules for getting help.
+The VA itself is a very large bureaucracy and has many rules for getting help.
 VA Aid and Attendance is the highest level of pension awarded, so it is often our planning target for our elderly clients.
 One key to getting Aid and Attendance is having recurring medical expenses.
 Pension benefits are only awarded for veterans/surviving spouses with high out of pocket medical expenses, which makes Pension perfect for assistance with the ALF.
 But just because your elder lives in an ALF it does not mean that benefits will be awarded to pay for this cost.

 Aid and Attendance and Activities of Daily Living

 When looking for Aid and Attendance to pay for all of the ALF cost (including room and board), the applicant will need assistance with 2 of the 5 activities of daily living.
 Before 2012, VA staff were inconsistently awarding Aid and Attendance benefits across the country.
 In 2012, the VA wrote an opinion letter on awarding Aid and Attendance that was very helpful to those looking for help.
-The letter basically said that in order to have the entire assited living monthly rent be counted as an unreimbursed medical expense, the applicant will need help with 2 of the 5 activities of daily living ("ADLs").
-As defined in VA regulations, ADLs are basic self-care and includes
+The letter basically said that in order to have the entire assisted living monthly rent be counted as an unreimbursed medical expense, the applicant will need help with 2 of the 5 activities of daily living ("ADLs").
+As defined in VA regulations, ADLs are basic self-care and includes:

 - bathing or showering;